 As Moog is a leader in the design and manufacture of hydraulic solutions and products, we have been a member of the NFPA for many decades.
 I was selected to represent our company as Moog has an interesting perspective on the topic.
 We are known for being “technology-neutral” and are one of the few companies that design both hydraulic and electric solutions.
 Literally, our electro-mechanical and electro-hydraulic teams sit in adjacent cubicles.
-Every day, these teams see the advantages and disadvantages of hydraulic systems and their competing electro-mechanical solutions, across a wide range of applications as diverse as steel mills, aerospace testing and even wind turbine pitch control.
+Every day, these teams see the advantages and disadvantages of hydraulic systems and their competing electro-mechanical solutions, across a wide range of applications as diverse as steel mills and aerospace testing.

 For each of these trends, our engineers have a fascinating story to tell.
 For example, as described in Challenge #1 plastic injection molding machine manufacturers have been enjoying greater energy efficiency using the Moog Digital RKP-II (Radial Piston Pump).
 One of the most high force hydraulic applications, needing extreme reliability for 24/7 operations are automotive test labs that perform structural testing of the latest auto component prototypes.
 Moog recently introduced a rugged, compact servoactuator for this market that exactly meets the need identified in Challenge #2 with its compact, self contained piping and special seal-rod technology for a long service life.
 In this market, Moog also developed a simulation table for automotive R&D testing with a hexapod 6 Degree of Freedom design that has a much smaller footprint and reduced weight yet it can attain higher frequencies than traditional solutions (See Challenge #4).